mm-aranda/terraform-provider-mirage/docs/resources/dag_generator.md

 - `POST /generate` - Generate or update a file
 - `GET /status` - Get file status and metadata
 - `POST /delete` - Delete a file
+- `GET /template-status` - Get template file status and metadata

+### Automatic File Management

+The resource includes several automatic behaviors to ensure proper file management:

+#### Target Path Changes

+When `target_gcs_path` is changed, the resource will:
+1. Delete the old file at the previous target path
+2. Generate a new file at the new target path
+3. Update the resource state with the new path

+If deletion of the old file fails, a warning will be logged but the operation will continue.

+#### Template Change Detection

+When using `template_gcs_path`, the resource automatically detects if the remote template file has been modified:
+1. The resource tracks the template's checksum in its state
+2. On updates, it compares the current template checksum with the stored checksum
+3. If the template has changed, the file is automatically regenerated
+4. If the template hasn't changed and no other parameters have changed, regeneration is skipped for efficiency

+This ensures that generated files are always up-to-date with their templates without unnecessary regeneration.

 See the main provider documentation for detailed API specifications.